junething/e13n/README.md

 > [!Warning]
-> This tool is underdevelopment and not ready for production use
+> This tool is under development and not ready for production use

 # E13N Tool
 This tool automates the externalisation (e13n) of strings from your codebase into various translation file formats to prepare for localisation.